aws-samples/bring-your-own-data-labs/labs/04_visualization_and_reporting/README.md

   a.
 Choose **Select All** if you have permissions on all S3 folders
   b.
 Choose the following two buckets:
     i.
 The S3 bucket(s) you store your data ii.
-The S3 bucket that that you store Athena query results, as specified in your Athena workgroup settings.
+The S3 bucket that that you store Athena query results.

 NOTE: Make sure to tick the boxes for "Write permission for Athena Workgroup" as well.